UTSAVS26/PyVerse/Beginner_Projects/Password_Odyssey_Game/Readme.md

-# Password Challenge
+# Password Odyssey

-A Python-based game where players create a password.
+A Python-based game where players try to create a password following several conditions.

 ## Overview
 The Password Challenge is an interactive game that tests your ability to craft a password satisfying specific rules.
 These rules cover length, character types, specific sequences, and patterns.
 The game provides feedback on failed conditions to guide improvement.